mjbieren/Coleochaetophyceae_Phylogenomics/Scripts/20_IQTree/README.md

 This step performs **phylogenetic tree inference** using **IQ-TREE 3**, with **ModelFinder**, **C60 models**, and the **PMSF method** for better accuracy on large datasets.

-⚠️ **Important note (as of 4 July 2025):**
+⚠️ **Important note IQ-Tree and the -madd option (as of 26 June 2025):**
 IQ-TREE v3 fixes a known bug with the `-madd` option in its *GitHub version only*.
 It is **not yet available** in their formal release.
 To use `-madd` properly, you must [build IQ-TREE 3 manually from GitHub](https://github.com/iqtree/iqtree3).
-You can find a pre-compiled IQTree3 in this directory ([iqtree3](https://github.com/mjbieren/Coleochaetophyceae_Phylogenomics/blob/main/Scripts/20_IQTree/iqtree3), based on the GitHub repository.
-But it has only been tested on a Debian system..
+You can find a pre-compiled IQTree3 in this directory ([iqtree3](https://github.com/mjbieren/Coleochaetophyceae_Phylogenomics/blob/main/Scripts/20_IQTree/iqtree3)), based on the GitHub repository.
+But it has only been tested on a Debian system.

 ---